 The Company regularly enters into commodity derivative contracts to mitigate a portion of its exposure to potentially adverse market changes in commodity prices and the associated impact on cash flows.
-As of June 30, 2021, all derivative counterparties were members of the Company's Credit Agreement lender group and all contracts were entered into for other-than-trading purposes.
-The Company's commodity derivative contracts consist of swap and collar arrangements for oil production and NGL production, and swap arrangements for gas production.
+As of September 30, 2021, all derivative counterparties were members of the Company's Credit Agreement lender group and all contracts were entered into for other-than-trading purposes.
+The Company's commodity derivative contracts consist of swap and collar arrangements for oil, natural gas, and NGL production.
 In a typical commodity swap agreement, if the agreed upon published third-party index price ("index price") is lower than the swap fixed price, the Company receives the difference between the index price and the agreed upon swap fixed price.
 If the index price is higher than the swap fixed price, the Company pays the difference.
 For collar arrangements, the Company receives the difference between an agreed upon index price and the floor price if the index price is below the floor price.
 The Company pays the difference between the agreed upon ceiling price and the index price if the index price is above the ceiling price.
 No amounts are paid or received if the index price is between the floor and ceiling prices.

-The Company has entered into fixed price oil basis swaps in order to mitigate exposure to adverse pricing differentials between certain industry benchmark prices and the actual physical pricing points where the Company's production volumes are sold.
-Currently, the Company has basis swap contracts with fixed price differentials between NYMEX WTI and WTI Midland for a portion of its Midland Basin production with sales contracts that settle at WTI Midland prices, NYMEX WTI and Intercontinental Exchange Brent Crude ("ICE Brent") for a portion of its Midland Basin oil production with sales contracts that settle at ICE Brent prices, and between NYMEX WTI and Argus WTI Houston Magellan East Houston Terminal ("MEH") for a portion of its South Texas oil production with sales contracts that settle at Argus WTI Houston MEH prices.
+The Company has entered into fixed price oil and natural gas basis swaps in order to mitigate exposure to adverse pricing differentials between certain industry benchmark prices and the actual physical pricing points where the Company's production volumes are sold.
+Currently, the Company has basis swap contracts with fixed price differentials between:

+- NYMEX WTI and WTI Midland for a portion of its Midland Basin oil production with sales contracts that settle at WTI Midland prices, - NYMEX WTI and Intercontinental Exchange Brent Crude ("ICE Brent") for a portion of its Midland Basin oil production with sales contracts that settle at ICE Brent prices, - NYMEX WTI and Argus WTI Houston Magellan East Houston Terminal ("MEH") for a portion of its South Texas oil production with sales contracts that settle at Argus WTI Houston MEH prices, and - NYMEX Henry Hub ("HH") and Inside FERC Tennessee Texas, Zone 0 ("IF Tenn TX Z0") for a portion of its South Texas gas production with sales contracts that settle at IF Tenn TX Z0 prices.

 The Company has also entered into crude oil swap contracts to fix the differential in pricing between the NYMEX calendar month average and the physical crude oil delivery month ("Roll Differential") in which the Company pays the periodic variable Roll Differential and receives a weighted-average fixed price differential.
 The weighted-average fixed price differential represents the amount of net addition (reduction) to delivery month prices for the notional volumes covered by the swap contracts.

-As of June 30, 2021, the Company had commodity derivative contracts outstanding through the fourth quarter of 2023 as summarized in the tables below.
+As of September 30, 2021, the Company had commodity derivative contracts outstanding through the fourth quarter of 2023 as summarized in the table below.